-When a new kid comes to his high school, “Twom” (pronounced, portentiously, like tomb) Twomey, tattooed, pierced, and, as it turns out, dyslexic, Billy gravitates to him after the jocks try to put the very different Twom in his “place.”
+When a new kid comes to his high school, “Twom” (pronounced, portentiously, like tomb) Twomey, who is tattooed, pierced, and, as it turns out, dyslexic, Billy gravitates to him after the jocks try to put the very different Twom in his “place.”
 Soon their little group is enlarged by Ephraim, a loser-ish computer hacker nerd, and Deliza, a sort of walking oozing-sex-machine who is attracted to bad-boy Twom.
 The four of them begin to escape from real life by breaking and entering into (but not stealing from) the mansions of rich neighbors.
 The police call the perpetrators “The Night Visitors.”

 But a catch has developed in Billy’s progress down through Hell.
 He has started a relationship with Gretchen Quinn, former BFF of his twin Dorie, and as unrealistically perfect as Dante’s Beatrice.
 With Gretchen, Billy occasionally experiences happiness, but he doesn’t believe it: